harshdhoke/Portfolio/README.md

-                                 Have look of the project
+                                 Have a look of the project
                  Go through the link below and checkout this awesome portfolio https://harshdhoke-portfolio.netlify.app/
                                         Thank You !